-I looked west over the over the row of buildings that once included The Cookbook Store.
+I looked west over the row of buildings that once included The Cookbook Store.
 It closed in 2014 after thirty years at the corner of Yonge and Yorkville.

 The corner building – the one with Pizza Pizza on the first floor and the “Live right here” sign on the second – is slated for demolition.
-Safe for now is the Pilot Tavern, another favourite watering hole back in the day.
+Safe for now is the Pilot Tavern, a few steps off Yonge on Cumberland, another favourite watering hole back in the day.
 It is admittedly looking a bit tired too!

 Now the CIBC “Tower” is just a mid-sized high-rise that will soon – when One Bloor West is up – be even more overwhelmed.
-Perhaps its owners are already calculating the feasibility of a teardown and rebuild more keeping with the space that Toronto haters across the country will say we think of the centre of the universe.
+Perhaps its owners are already calculating the feasibility of a teardown and rebuild more keeping with the Bloor/Yonge intersection that Toronto haters across the country will say we think of as “the centre of the universe”.

 As I walked toward College Street I saw something I’d never seen before from Yonge Street – The Buddies In Bad Times building!
 Taking out an entire block’s worth of buildings along Yonge can do that to the view.